 Why is education important when pursuing a career in network engineering?

-When it comes to an important career field, such as network engineering, it is important to have a strong foundation of knowledge.
-Even though the career is always changing and advancing, having that educational background will help you evolve in your career.
+When it comes to an field such as network engineering, it is important to have a strong foundation of knowledge.
+Even though the career is always changing and advancing, having that educational background as a foundation will help you continue to advance in your expertise.

 What are the benefits of a master's degree in information systems?